charlievweiss/BlueHourMaquette/README.md

 Code and other relevant files for a maquette of New American Public Art's project, Blue Hour

 ## Fade_With_Motion.ino
 This is the code that runs the brain!
+In short, it checks the number of totes connected through the brain with resistance, checks the light level from the photoresistors to detect movement, and updates the connected leds accordingly.

 It has a few main functions:
 * global variables